-About 100 kms of the mostly single-carriage road runs between the Tsavo East and Tsavo West national parks, and Amboseli is not far off.
+About 100 kms of the mostly single-carriage road runs between the Tsavo East and Tsavo West national parks.
+Amboseli is also not far off.
 Hence, part of the road is dotted with monkeys, zebras and some occasional elephants and giraffes.
 In other words: Watch out, and drive carefully!

-The road passes through a dozen small towns where hawkers make a living from selling items to passing motorists, from the side of the road, or in the middle of it.
-Most of these towns exist because of the road, and are basically vibrant marketplaces where passers-through can buy fruits, water, sodas and snacks.
+The road passes through a dozen small towns where hawkers make a living from selling items to passing motorists.
+You will find them everywhere on the side of the road, or in the middle of it.
+Most of these towns exist because of the road.
+Hence, they are basically vibrant marketplaces where passers-through can buy fruits, water, sodas and snacks.

-Don’t get your hopes too high about finding a decent coffee, though: While you will get some of the best coffee in the world in Nairobi, Mombasa and a dozen major towns in Kenya, people in smaller places still drink this dishwater commonly referred to by the misnomer of instant “coffee”.
+Don’t get your hopes too high about finding a decent coffee, though.
+You will get some of the best coffee in the world in Nairobi, Mombasa and in some major towns.
+In smaller places, people still drink this dishwater commonly referred to by the misnomer of instant “coffee”.

-A significant part of the road runs along the trajectory of the brand new, Chinese-built Madaraka Express railway (popularly referred to as the “SGR”, an abbreviation for “Standard Gauge Railway”).
+A significant part of the road runs along the trajectory of the brand new, Chinese-built Madaraka Express railway.
+Popularly, it is referred to as the “SGR”, an abbreviation for “Standard Gauge Railway”.
 It is a flagship of 21st century Kenya, and a great source of national pride.
 Two years after its launch, it has become so popular that tickets are frequently sold out weeks in advance.
 This was part of the reason why we opted for a road trip (flights were basically sold out too), but that is a different story.

 Cargo transport used to make the A109 a nightmare.
 Frequently driven by sleep-deprived lunatics high on miraa, trucks in the A109 used to be the main cause of accidents and traffic jams.
 The SGR has decimated their number, though, making the road trip a surprisingly nice experience.